Atan Burhagohain

-Atan Burhagohain was an influential 17th-century Burhagohain of the Ahom kingdom.
-He served as Rajmantri Dangaria, the chief counsellor, for more than seventeen years, from January 1662 to March 1679.
-During this period Assam witnessed Mughal invasions first under Mir Jumla and later during the Battle of Saraighat against Ram Singh.
-During the internal disruptions that followed he played a prominent part upholding state rule but was ultimately assassinated by his adversaries.
-He is best known for his foresight, judgement and patriotism; and for refusing to accept the crown twice when it was offered to him.
+Bahgaria Atan Burhagohain earlier Bahgaria Arjun Gohain was the Premier of the Ahom Kingdom from 1662 to till his death in 1679.
+He was one able minister and general, who played significant role during the Ahom–Mughal conflicts.
+He was made Burhagohain on January 1662, after the previous holder of the office was sacked on the accounts of his incompetence to fight against the Mughals.
+During the time of internal dissension that followed, he took an active role and played prominently till his assassination in 1679 by the Borphukan.
+He is best known for his foresight, judgment, and patriotism; and his loyalty to the Ahom throne for which he refused to accept the Ahom crown twice when offered to him.

 According to the Buranjis, the Burhagohain was tall in stature and his strides resembled that of a goose.
 His face was broad, and he had two moles on the forehead.
 He was ruddy in complexion.
 He wore a buffalo-coloured gati or a cloth tightly wrapped round the body with two ends made into a knot near the waist and he carried a big hengdang or sword.
 Since he belonged to the Bahgaria clan, he is generally referred to as Bahgaria Atan Burhagohain.